AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 ## Configure Classroom Location settings

-Administrators can configure Author permissions for **Classroom Locations**.
+Administrators can control whether Authors can create and manage classroom locations.
+Use the **Classroom Locations** settings to define the level of access available to Authors.

 To configure **Classroom Locations** settings: